maxmartinezc/aws-lambda-expressjs-nodejs/README.md

 # aws-lambda-expressjs-nodejs

-AWS Lambda Function using expressjs over nodejs
+Simple example about AWS Lambda Function using expressjs over nodejs and GitHub Actions

+You can read an article related to this project in my linkedin profile.